jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../parent/sibling_of_child/child_of_sibling_of_child $

-  I have to go through a parent to get to its child.
+  I cannot get to a child without its parent.
 I go back to the parent of ``parent``

   .. code-block:: shell
     :emphasize-lines: 1